hexus07/google_flight_scraper/README.md

 ## Usage/Examples

 1. Create a Filter
 * Define the search criteria for flights using the create_filter (for ?tfs=) to perform a request.
-Then, add flight_data, trip, seat, passengers to use the API directly.
+Then, add flight_data, trip, seat, and passengers to use the API directly.

 ```python
 from google_flights import create_filter, Passengers, FlightData, search_airline, search_airport